-Wharton wasn’t alone in blazing a trail.
+Wharton was not alone in blazing a trail.
 Indeed, he followed in the footsteps of Guyana-born Andrew Watson, who won the Scottish Cup with Queen’s Park and even went on to earn three caps for Scotland’s national team between 1881 and ‘82.
 Watson, however, was an amateur, while Wharton made history by becoming the first black player to earn a living from the game.

 Yet his story is far from straightforward, and contains enough twists, turns and incredible feats to be the stuff of Hollywood fantasy.
-Wharton wasn’t only a top-level footballer, after all, but also set the first world record for the 100-yard sprint, played professional cricket, was a British cycling champion and also excelled on the rugby field.
+Wharton was not only a top-level footballer, after all, but also set the first world record for the 100-yard sprint, played professional cricket, was a British cycling champion and also excelled on the rugby field.

 From sprinter to shot-stopper